Use the currency transfer calculator below by entering the amount you want to send and choose the currency you are sending to.

 Sometimes you or a loved one is in an emergency and needs funds quickly — and in cash.
 Thankfully there are global money transfer providers with tons of agent locations that allow your recipient to pick up the funds in cash, often within minutes.
 If you have a little more time, however, consider an independent transfer provider that can get you much lower fees and stronger exchange rates.

 The United States does business with just about every country worldwide.
 When it comes to money transfers, you have options to convert your dollars into Mexican pesos, Kenyan shillings and many currencies in between.
 Larger networks like Western Union will have the largest number of possible currencies, whereas smaller banks and other services usually limit their supported currencies to the most popular ones, including:

 A solid exchange rate is crucial.
 When it comes to larger amounts, even two cents in your favor can save — or cost you — hundreds of dollars.
 If you have the luxury of time, you may be able to take advantage of a limit order.
 A limit order allows you to set a target exchange rate with a service or broker, which monitors the markets 24/7 to ensure you don’t miss that target.
-Once rates meet your what you’re looking for, you give the OK to complete the transfer.
-Services like OFX offer free limit orders for transfers of $35,000 and more.
+Once rates meet what you’re looking for, you give the okay to complete the transfer.
+Services like OFX offer free limit orders for transfers of $35,000 or more.